top_right

 Your memories are a treasure for this website.
 While product and technology are our main concern, other writings related to the company life are highly welcome, as far as they stay inside the HP Way guidelines.

-The contributions made by Edward H. Phillips, Jim Hall, George Stanley, Bob DeVries, Ray Smelek, Dave Cochran, John Minck, Chuck House, Art Fong, Hank Taylor, Betty Haines, Zvonko Fazarinc, Les Besser, James Robinson, Cort Van Rensselaer, Alan Bagley, Hugo Vifian, Dave Kirby, John Uebbing, Bob Steward, Jerry Collins, Bob Grimm, Al Steiner, Ted Podelnyk, Bernie Clifton, Carl Cottrell, Marvin Patterson, John Borgsteadt, John Wastle, Dave Evans, Chris Clare, Wilhelm Jirgal, Roy Verley, Mike Needham, Paul Stoft, Steve Fossi, Hugh Walker, Jay Coleman, Barbara Waugh, Bill Terry, Norm Tarowsky, Richard Anderson, Ken Jessen, Jeff Thomas, and John Campbell during their careers at HP are illustrated in this chapter.
+The contributions made by Edward H. Phillips, Jim Hall, George Stanley, Bob DeVries, Ray Smelek, Dave Cochran, John Minck, Chuck House, Art Fong, Hank Taylor, Betty Haines, Zvonko Fazarinc, Les Besser, James Robinson, Cort Van Rensselaer, Alan Bagley, Hugo Vifian, Dave Kirby, John Uebbing, Bob Steward, Jerry Collins, Bob Grimm, Al Steiner, Ted Podelnyk, Bernie Clifton, Carl Cottrell, Marvin Patterson, John Borgsteadt, John Wastle, Dave Evans, Chris Clare, Wilhelm Jirgal, Roy Verley, Mike Needham, Paul Stoft, Steve Fossi, Hugh Walker, Jay Coleman, Barbara Waugh, Bill Terry, Norm Tarowsky, Richard Anderson, Ken Jessen, Jeff Thomas, John Campbell, and David Green during their careers at HP are illustrated in this chapter.
 They are good examples of the type of memories we would like to present on this website.

 Anybody Else ?
 Please get in touch using the Contact US form.